Quizz1Cal/Learning-Java/README.md

 # Lecture Questions/Misc Notes
-- Will learn git in OOSD a bit
 - Use hackerrank, codecademy, codesignal for practice problems
 - He will use questions from the grok to test us in midsem
 - PRACTICE READING IN CSV
 - Okay so for a class with default attributes, can a subclass access?
+YES.
+But only subclasses in the same package!
+- PUBLIC AND STATIC ARE DEFAULT?
+- If a method doesn’t use any instance variables, it should be static.
+APPLY THIS TO PROJECT
+- Use of random
 - Slide 44 of Lecture 9 is still weird to me
 - Slide 47 of Lec9: "Makes the subclass behaviour available when using variables of a superclass" what?
+- Do we need to learn git?
+- Why is slide 13 Lec12 an interface and not an abstract?
+- What the hell is slide 28 Lec12?

 ## Brief Slick Notes for Midsem
 - Slick is a java graphics library built on top of *Light Weight Java Gaming Library* (LWJGL)